 By Rabbi Deborah Bodin Cohen

-Rabbi Deborah Bodin Cohen is a children’s book author and interim rabbi of Beth Chai Jewish Humanist Congregation of Greater Washington, in Bethesda.
+Rabbi Deborah Bodin Cohen is rabbi of Beth Chai Jewish Humanist Congregation of Greater Washington.
+This column originally appeared on Dec.
+17, 2015.